| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 When A is not square, one or more rows or columns of S are

 known a priori to be zero.
-By default, svd then returns a
+By default, svd

 "compact" form of the singular vectors, in which the corresponding